spacepatcher/Sandbox-TI/README.md

 Each service is designed as a separate docker container.
 ELK stack is the base of data processing and visualizing.

-Just run docker-compose to start the service and do not forger to create ```key.json``` file with API-keys for servises:
+Just run docker-compose to start the service and do not forget to create ```app/key.json``` file with API-keys for servises:

 ```
 {